MoinDalvs/Neural_Networks_From_Scratch/README.md

 + It produces stable gradient descent convergence.
 + It is Computationally efficient as all resources are used for all training samples.

+Disadvantages of Batch gradient descent:
++ Sometimes a stable error gradient can lead to a local minima and unlike stochastic gradient descent no noisy steps are there to help get out of the local minima
++ The entire training set can be too large to process in the memory due to which additional memory might be needed
++ Depending on computer resources it can take too long for processing all the training samples as a batch

 #### **Stochastic gradient descent**
 Stochastic gradient descent (SGD) is a type of gradient descent that runs one training example per iteration.
 Or in other words, it processes a training epoch for each example within a dataset and updates each training example's parameters one at a time.
 As it requires only one training example at a time, hence it is easier to store in allocated memory.
 However, it shows some computational efficiency losses in comparison to batch gradient systems as it shows frequent updates that require more detail and speed.